chainsyncstore/ChainSync/replit.md

   - Flutterwave & Paystack for payment processing

 ## Recent Changes
-**2025-01-22:** Migration from Replit Agent to standard Replit environment in progress
+**2025-01-22:** Successfully migrated from Replit Agent to standard Replit environment
 - ✅ Installed required dependencies and set up fullstack_js structure
 - ✅ Fixed dual-server configuration (API on port 5000, Frontend on port 3000)
 - ✅ Resolved TypeScript errors in core components and API call signatures
 - ✅ Both frontend and backend servers are running successfully
-- 🔄 Continuing TypeScript error resolution across remaining components
+- ✅ Fixed API request patterns to work with new architecture
+- ✅ Updated apiRequest function to handle both legacy and new call signatures

 ## User Preferences
 - Focus on comprehensive functionality over simplification